 Everyone needs help now and then to understand difficult concepts, to get schoolwork organized, or to move past a mental block.
-HCC is committed to helping you succeed in your classes, so they hire many tutors whom you can visit for free to get that additional help.
-In spring of 2014, 89% of students who received tutoring in math and 86.5% of those who received tutoring in English succeeded with an A, B, or C grade in their class.
+To help you succeed in your classes, HCC hires many tutors whom you can visit for free.
+Over the 2015-2016 school year, around 80% of students who received tutoring in math or writing earned an A, B, or C in their class.

 Tutors equip you to learn independently.
 Thus, they will not to give you answers or do the work for you.
-Instead, they will clarify ideas, teach you study skills, help you manage your time and class papers, give you extra opportunities to practice and quiz yourself, and help you find and use resources.
+Instead, they will clarify ideas, teach you study skills, help you manage your time and class papers, ask you questions to broaden your thinking, give you extra opportunities to practice and quiz yourself, and help you find and use resources.
 They can be your cheerleaders, helping you gain the confidence and skills you need to successfully direct and manage your own learning.

 Whenever RLRC is open, HCC students can drop by the front desk for help with writing, or drop by room 109 for help with math.
-The Supplemental Instruction groups for General Biology and Anatomy & Physiology are also drop-in, but have a specific schedule.
+The accounting tutor in the math lab, and the Supplemental Instruction groups for General Biology and Anatomy & Physiology are also drop-in, but have a specific schedule.
 Whether you drop in or make an appointment for tutoring, come prepared with a specific question and with your class assignment, books, notes, and anything else you may need.

 If you can’t make it to RLRC to get tutoring, you may receive tutoring online.

-To arrange an online appointment for tutoring in most HCC courses, contact RLRC by phone or email, or turn in a Personal Tutoring Request form (see "Personal Tutoring" below) with a note that you'd prefer to meet online.
+To arrange a web conferencing appointment for tutoring in most HCC courses, contact RLRC by phone or email, or fill out an online request for personal tutoring.
 We communicate through an easy-to-use program called Zoom, which is similar to Skype and Facetime.
 It permits optional real-time video and audio and includes features for chatting, screen-sharing, highlighting, and more.

 Perhaps you need help in another subject that the drop-in labs and SI sessions don’t cover, or perhaps those sources of help don’t suit your style of learning or schedule.
 Then you can request a personal tutor who will meet with you and perhaps one other person in your class.
 You may arrange regular appointments for one or two hours a week in Rimmer or online.
 If we do not currently have a tutor for the class you’re in, we will try to find one or will recommend another method for you to get the help you need.

-Athletes’ schedules are filled with practices, classes, and games.
-To accommodate this, and help athletes succeed academically, the coaches and RLRC staff arrange tutoring at certain times in the evenings during the fall and spring semesters in Rimmer.
+Athletes’ schedules are filled with practices and games, which can cut into their study time.
+To help athletes succeed academically, certain coaches and RLRC staff arrange tutoring in the evenings during the fall and spring semesters in Rimmer.
 This provides athletes with tutors, as well as access to a computer lab to work on assignments and online classes.
-Athletes may contact their coaches about expectations for student athlete attendance and for the team’s study time slots.
-Alternately, contact the Learning Success Coordinator at 620-665-3369, or after 5 pm, contact Jan Stutzman at 620-665-3449 or firstname.lastname@example.org.
+Student athletes may contact their coaches about expectations for their attendance and for the team’s study time slots.
+Alternately, contact Jan Stutzman, RLRC's coordinator for athletic tutoring, at firstname.lastname@example.org or, after 5 pm, call her at 620-665-3449.

 Baseball tutoring is scheduled for 7:00 - 8:30 pm Mondays and Wednesdays.